Project-META/META/README.md

   - **Detailed Error Reporting**: Receive clear and informative error messages to assist in troubleshooting and configuration adjustments, making it easier to maintain a stable and efficient network setup.

 - **Extensible and Customizable**
-  - **Open Source and Community-Driven**: As an open-source project, META encourages community contributions and customization.
+  - **Open Source and Community-Driven**: As an public repository, META encourages community contributions and customization.
 Users can tailor the tool to their specific requirements, fostering a collaborative and innovative development environment.
   - **Modular Design Architecture**: The codebase is structured for easy integration of new features and services.
 This modularity ensures that the tool can adapt to future needs and incorporate the latest advancements in network management.

 - **Optimized Performance and Security**